varunsrichin5/Cold-Email-Agent/README.md

 Tech I'm Playing With

-Python (because who doesn't love Python?)
-CrewAI (for managing all the moving parts)
+Python
+CrewAI
-LangChain & OpenAI's GPT-4 (for the smart stuff) Hunter.io API (for finding those elusive email addresses) Mailjet API (for actually sending emails)
+LangChain & OpenAI's GPT-4
+Hunter.io API (for finding those elusive email addresses) Mailjet API (for actually sending emails)
-LangSmith (to see what's going on under the hood) Streamlit (for a simple UI, because command lines are scary)
+LangSmith (to see what's going on under the hood) Streamlit (for a simple UI)

 Want to Give It a Spin?
 What You'll Need